 Wisdom teeth are molars that erupt behind your regular molars, often referred to as '3rd Molars'.
 For most people, wisdom teeth start to come through the gums between the ages of 16 to 25.
 If your wisdom teeth are impacted, infected, crowding your teeth, or are otherwise causing pain, they may need to be removed.

-If our experienced team are concerned about your wisdom teeth during your regular check-up, we will take an x-ray to examine their position.
+If our team is concerned about your wisdom teeth during your regular check-up, we will take an x-ray to examine their position.
 We may recommend proceeding with treatment, or depending on your age and the position of the teeth and whether or not your mouth can accommodate the teeth, waiting to observe how your wisdom teeth progress.

 While some people have no problems with their wisdom teeth, for many people they may be impacted, misaligned and poking or rubbing on their cheeks or tongue, causing irritation.
 Wisdom teeth can cause crowding and shifting of your other teeth – affecting your bite and the alignment of your teeth.
 They can also be very difficult to keep clean because they are so far back in your mouth and may develop decay.